Entrepreneurs Organisation (EO)

 I was one of the founding members of EO Ireland and have served as MarComm Chair and GSEA Chair.
 I have also served as the European Chair and the Global Chair for the GSEA competition.

-I am currently serving on the EOA Global Committee (see below)
+I am currently serving as the EO Ireland President.

 Global Student Entrepreneur Awards (EOGSEA)